Talhah2005/Quark-School-Website/README.md

 # Quark School Website

-Welcome to the official website for Quark School!
+Welcome to the Official Website for Quark School!

 This is a dynamic school website built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 The website offers a range of features designed to enhance the school’s online presence and make content management easy for administrators.